Blog

 The Passion and the WC

-We also are settling in with our new Church community.
-We attend a parish that offers the one and only English-speaking Mass in Bern, Switzerland.
-The parish does not have a pastor of its own and hasn’t for the last two years, so instead, we have a different priest celebrate Mass every week.
+We are also settling in with our new Church community.
+We attend a parish that offers the only English-speaking Mass in Bern, Switzerland.
+The parish has not had a pastor for the last two years, so the Church community has a different priest to celebrate Mass weekly.
+All of that to say, for me, this has been a Lenten season void of the Christian community I have been accustomed to in the States.
+As a result, I was looking forward to Holy Week, the high point of our Christian faith, starting with Palm Sunday.

 Palm Sunday for Catholics is one of the most extended Masses of the liturgical year, yet one of the most powerful, as we not only listen to the Lord’s Passion, we take part in it.